tartley/flyinghigh-opengl-from-python/deck/presentation.rst

 Rendering
 ---------

+.. class:: handout

     Now we have generated our vertex and normal arrays, we can pass them to OpenGL for rendering!
 So our renderer class, which handles window.draw events, contains standard OpenGL code, to set the MODELVIEW matrix depending on the position of the object and call glDrawArrays on the arrays we created:

 .. sourcecode:: python

-    class Render(object):

-        def init(self):
-            gl.glEnableClientState(gl.GL_VERTEX_ARRAY)
-            gl.glEnableClientState(gl.GL_COLOR_ARRAY)
-            gl.glEnableClientState(gl.GL_NORMAL_ARRAY)
-            # and any other OpenGL initialisation

-        def draw(self, world):
-            for item in world:
-                gl.glPushMatrix()

-                gl.glTranslatef(* item.position)
+    VERT_LEN = 3

-                glyph = item.glyph
+    COLOR_LEN = 4
-                gl.glVertexPointer(
+    glVertexPointer(VERT_LEN, GL_FLOAT, 0,
-                    vertex_components, gl.GL_FLOAT, 0, glyph.glvertices)
+        glyph.glvertices)
-                gl.glColorPointer(
-                    color_components, gl.GL_UNSIGNED_BYTE, 0, glyph.glcolors)
-                gl.glNormalPointer(
-                    gl.GL_FLOAT, 0, glyph.glnormals)
+    glColorPointer(COLOR_LEN, GL_UNSIGNED_BYTE, 0,
-                gl.glDrawElements(
-                    gl.GL_TRIANGLES,
+        glyph.glcolors)
+    glDrawElements(
+        GL_TRIANGLES,
         len(glyph.glindices),
         type_to_enum[glyph.glindex_type],
         glyph.glindices)

-                gl.glPopMatrix()

 This code is standard OpenGL boilerplate.
-There are cleverer ways of using OpenGL, but this is a bog standard canonical way.
+There are cleverer ways of rendering in OpenGL, but this is pretty standard.

 First Light